notctrl3/web3-learning/uniswapV2/v2-core/UniswapV2Pair.md

         unlocked = 1;
     }

+    // pack smaller variables together into a single storage slot if their combined size does not exceed 32 bytes
+    // if so, it can reduce gas fee
     function getReserves() public view returns (uint112 _reserve0, uint112 _reserve1, uint32 _blockTimestampLast) {
         _reserve0 = reserve0;
         _reserve1 = reserve1;